 How to Dry Herbs

 This is the time of year I find myself drying herbs.
-In part, it's because I tend to come across special, unusual varietals in the spring and summer - caraway thyme, pineapple sage, fresh coriander.
+In part, it's because I tend to come across special, unusual varietals in the spring and late into summer - caraway thyme, pineapple sage, fresh coriander.
 Some will appear for a week or two, then aren't seen again for another year.
 Other times, it is the herb flowers that get me - I like to use them throughout the year, and the one way to guarantee a supply is to dry them.
-It couldn't be simpler, so I thought I'd share my method.
+It couldn't be simpler, so I thought I'd share my method for those of you who may have missed it the last time I wrote about it.

 I tend to group any herbs I'm going to dry into small bunches.
 Leaves are stripped from the bottom few inches of each stem, and a bit of twine secures each bundle.
 A push pin or strip of washi tape is typically enough to secure the herbs anywhere high and dry - walls, bookcases, fireplace mantles, cabinet knobs, and the like are all fair game around here.